Implicit regularization in rLRA#

 \[ \|x\otimes y\|_{1,2} = \|x\|_1\|y\|_2 \]

-for any vectors \(x\) and \(y\).
-One may observe that the implicit regularization acts as a group-lasso norm on the rows of the rank-one components, effectively enforcing sparsity elementwise in the factor matrix \(X_1\).
-The group-lasso effect on the rank-one components still appears, however, in the implicit regularization, and similarly to the \(\ell_1\)-\(\ell_1\) case, the two effects may occur simultaneously.
+that holds for any two vectors \(x\) and \(y\).
+One may observe that the implicit regularization acts as a group-LASSO norm on the rows of the rank-one components, effectively enforcing sparsity elementwise in the factor matrix \(X_1\).
+The group-LASSO effect on the rank-one components still appears, however, in the implicit regularization, and similarly to the \(\ell_1\)-\(\ell_1\) case, the two effects may occur simultaneously.

 It is still open to fully characterize the link between the regularized formulation and the constrained formulation